A statistical physics framework for optimal learning: Results

 \subsection{Denoising autoencoder}

-Denoising autoencoders (DAEs) are neural networks trained to reconstruct input data from their corrupted version, thereby learning robust feature representations \cite{10.1145/1390156.1390294,10.5555/1756006.1953039}.
-Recent developments in diffusion models have revived the interest in denoising tasks as a key component of the generative process \cite{pmlr-v37-sohl-dickstein15,NEURIPS2020_4c5bcfec}.
-Several theoretical works have investigated the learning dynamics and generalization properties of DAEs.
-In the linear case, \cite{pretorius2018learning} showed that noise acts as a regularizer, biasing learning toward high-variance directions.
-Nonlinear DAEs were studied in \cite{cui2023high}, where exact asymptotics in high dimensions were derived.
-Relatedly, \cite{cui2023analysis,cui2025precise} analyzed diffusion models parameterized by DAEs. \cite{refinetti2022dynamics} studied shallow reconstruction autoencoders in an online-learning setting closely related to ours.
+Denoising autoencoders (DAEs) are neural networks trained to reconstruct input data from their corrupted version, thereby learning robust feature representations \cite{10.1145/1390156.1390294}.
+Recent developments in diffusion models have revived the interest in denoising tasks as a key component of the generative process \cite{NEURIPS2020_4c5bcfec}.
+Several theoretical works have studied the learning dynamics and generalization properties of DAEs \cite{pretorius2018learning,cui2023high,cui2025precise}.

-A series of empirical works have considered noise schedules in the training of DAE. \cite{GerasSutton2015ScheDA} showed that adaptive noise levels during training of DAEs promote learning multi-scale representations.
-Similarly, in diffusion models, networks are trained to denoise inputs at successive diffusion timesteps—each linked to a specific noise level.
+A series of empirical works have considered noise schedules in the training of DAEs. \cite{GerasSutton2015ScheDA} showed that adaptive noise levels promote learning multi-scale representations.
+Similarly, in diffusion models, networks are trained to denoise inputs at successive diffusion timesteps, each linked to a specific noise level.
 Recent work \cite{zheng2024non} demonstrates that non-uniform sampling of diffusion time, effectively implementing a noise schedule, can further enhance performance.
 Additionally, data augmentation, where multiple independent corrupted samples are obtained for each clean input, is often employed \cite{chen2014marginalized}.
 However, identifying principled noise schedules and data augmentation strategies remains largely an open problem.
-In this section, we consider the prototypical DAE model studied in \cite{cui2023high} and apply the optimal control framework introduced in Section~\ref{sec:theory} to find optimal noise and data augmentation schedules.
+In this section, we address these questions within the model introduced in \cite{cui2023high}.

 We consider input data $\bm{x}=(\bm{x}_1,\bm{x}_2)\in\mathbb{R}^{N\times 2}$, where $\xx_1\sim\mathcal{N}\left(\frac{\mmu_{1,c_1}}{\sqrt N},\sigma_{1,c_1}^2\bm{I}_N\right)$, $c_1=1,\ldots,C_1$, represents the clean input drawn from a Gaussian mixture of $C_1$ clusters, while $\bm{x}_2\sim\mathcal{N}(\bm{0},\bm{I}_N)$ is additive standard Gaussian noise.
 We will take $\sigma_{1,c_1}=\sigma$ for all $c_1$ and equiprobable clusters unless otherwise stated.
 The network receives the noisy input $\tilde{\bm{x}}=\sqrt{1-\Delta}\,\bm{x}_1 +\sqrt{\Delta}\,\bm{x}_2$, where $\Delta>0$ controls the level of corruption.
 The denoising is performed via a two-layer autoencoder